pbrisbin/dbmigrations/README.md

 ## Configuration File Format

-All DMB commands accept a `--config-file` option which you can use to specify the path to a configuration file containing your settings.
+All DBM commands accept a `--config-file` option which you can use to specify the path to a configuration file containing your settings.
 This approach is an alternative to setting environment variables.
 The configuration file format uses the same environment variable names for its fields.
 An example configuration is